mdfleming3/mdfleming3.github.io/_drafts/how-to-spot-a-b.s.instagram-influencer.md

 ---
 Influencer marketing is expected to become a nearly $10 billion market this year with companies increasing influencer spends and creators coming of age.
 Despite this growth, many small businesses do not have effective practices in place for vetting influencers.
 This results in both companies and customers being fooled by creators that are not as popular as they may seem.
 For example, a study by CBS News claims that 15% of corporate dollars spent on influencer marketing is lost to targeting fake followers.
 To avoid such fraud, I have assembled metrics you should consider to determine the authenticity of an Instagram influencer.

-## Abnormal Historical Growth / Engagement
+## Abnormal Historical Growth and Engagement

 [Social Blade](https://socialblade.com/ "Social Blade") is my favorite FREE tool for determining if an influencer is legitimate.
 I will use it for all analysis done in this article.
 Its most powerful feature is its ability to see historical insights from a social media account.
 As compared to seeing a simple metric like engagement rate, this digs deeper into the historical growth of an influencers account.
 You can correlate spikes in growth with certain actions.
 Let's look at [Roger Federer's](http://instagram.com/rogerfederer "Roger Federer Instagram") account.